 Are They Safe?

 Creating web 2.0s for the sole purpose of placing a backlink is a gray hat tactic.
 That means there is a risk using this tactic.
 With that said, if you mix in other quality backlinks, then you will reduce your risk.
-Like I explain in this article about PBNs, gray hat backlinks should comprise a small portion of your link profile.
+As I explain in this article about PBNs, gray hat backlinks should comprise a small portion of your link profile.
 Think of these backlinks are your “risky” investments.

 How to Build a Super Web 2.0 Backlinks

 Let me start out by saying that this is a tedious process.
 But, if you want to reduce risk, then you should have no problem with the amount of work involved.
-The good news is you don’t need a ton of these properties because of the quality and relevancy.
+The good news is you don’t need a ton of these properties because of their quality and relevancy.

 Think of this process as if you were creating a real website.
 Your days of playing with single-page web 2.0s are over.